Date of Award:

 In 2015, Western Blubebirds took over two active Black-backed Woodpecker nests by physically attacking the woodpeckers.
 In 2016, almost half of the woodpecker nests were reused by other animals, with Western Bluebirds being are most common SCU.
 We found that some nests we reused within minutes to hours of vacancy.
 However, we were not able to significantly predict nest reuse or the presence of other animals at the nest.
 Parent woodpeckers towards avian cavity nesters when compared to rodent, predators, and other woodpeckers.
 Our fine-scale analysis provides a new window into behavioral interactions at woodpecker nests and same-season nest reuse, but it is limited by its scope.
 Thus, we suggest for larger-scale video studies examining behavioral interactions around the nest.

 About 15% of students in the course participated in our research, and we found that students accurately recorded data approximately 90% of the time.
 Most students came away from the experience with a more positive attitude towards undergraduate research and were able to restate the main research question.
 However, many students had difficulty understanding their role as a data collector.
 We suggest making the experience mandatory to include all students and placing a greater emphasis on the process of science.

 Cowell, Samuel D., "The Nesting Ecology of Woodpeckers in the Eastern Cascades and Their Interactions with Nest Competitors and Predators" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7375.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .